 \end{figure}

-Similarly, when we performed cumulative thymidine analogue labelling of the 3dpf CMZ, (using the assumptions of Nowakowski et al. \cite{Nowakowski1989}, which treat the proliferating population as a homogenous, and dividing asymmetrically; these assumptions are flawed but adequate for a rough estimate) we obtain an average cell cycle length of approximately 15 hours, more than twice as long as the He SSM's mean cycle length.
+Similarly, when we performed cumulative BrdU labelling of the 3dpf CMZ, (using the assumptions of Nowakowski et al. \cite{Nowakowski1989}, which treat the proliferating population as a homogenous, and dividing asymmetrically; these assumptions are flawed but adequate for a rough estimate) we obtain an average cell cycle length of approximately 15 hours, more than twice as long as the He SSM's mean cycle length.
 These data are displayed in \ref{cumulativeSupplement}.
-Therefore, the He SSM (in both its original and refit parameterisation, as well as the deterministic alternative, since they all rely on the same proliferative model elements) substantially overstates the proliferative potential of both embryonic and early CMZ RPCs.
-Still, because we observed a massive build-up of proliferating RPCs between two the first few weeks of post-embryonic CMZ activity involve a massive build-up of proliferating RPCs between two and four weeks post-fertilisation, we thought this might actually suit this later context better.
+Therefore, the He SSM (in both its original and refit parameterization, as well as the deterministic alternative, since they all rely on the same proliferative model elements) substantially overstates the proliferative potential of both embryonic and early CMZ RPCs.
+Still, because we observed that post-embryonic CMZ activity involves a massive build-up of proliferating RPCs between two and four weeks post-fertilization, we thought this might actually suit this later context better.

-In order to produce estimates of total annular CMZ population in zebrafish retinas over time, we counted proliferating RPCs present in central coronal sections of zebrafish retinas throughout the first year of life, treating these as samples of the annulus, and calculated the total number of cells that would be present given the diameter of the spherical lens measured at these times.
+In order to produce estimates of total annular CMZ population in zebrafish retinas over time, we counted PCNA+ proliferating RPCs present in central coronal sections of zebrafish retinas throughout the first year of life, treating these as samples of the annulus, and calculated the total number of cells that would be present given the diameter of the spherical lens measured at these times.
 Our simulated CMZ populations were constructed at 3dpf by drawing an initial population of RPCs governed by the He SSM (using the original fit parameters, which further exaggerate the proliferative potential of these lineages) from the observed distribution.
 An additional number of immortal stem cells amounting to one tenth of this total was added.
 This is likely an overestimate, given that these putative stem cells are thought to be those in the very peripheral ring of cells around the lens, of which typically two to four may be observed in our central sections with an average of over one hundred proliferating RPCs.
 Moreover, these simulated stem cells were given a mean cycle time of 30 hours, proliferating about twice as quickly as Wan et al. suggest.
 Finally, to reflect the fact that these stem cells contribute to the retina in linear cohorts\cite{Centanin2014}, and more of them are therefore required as the retina grows, the stem cells were permitted to divide symmetrically when necessary to maintain the same density of stem cells around the annulus of the lens.
 Two hundred such CMZ populations were simulated across one year of retinal growth.

-The results of these simulations are displayed in Fig \ref{WanSim}, overlaid over CMZ population estimates derived from observations.
+The results of these simulations are displayed in Fig? \ref{WanSim}, overlaid with CMZ population estimates derived from observations.
 Given the generous parameters of the population model, consistently overestimating the proliferative potential of embryonic and early CMZ RPCs, it is surprising that the He SSM proves completely unable to keep up with the growth of the CMZ in the first two months of life.
 Indeed, the unrealistically active stem cell population the simulated CMZs are provided with is unable to prevent a near-term collapse in RPC numbers, only catching up after the months later as the number of stem cells increases with the growth of the lens.
 Thus, even given permissive model parameters, the He SSM is not able to recapitulate the quantitatively most important period of retinal growth in the zebrafish.

 \begin{figure}[!h]